-Some banks have already acknowledged that principal reduction can be effective tool in stabilizing the housing market and have already been forgiving portions of some loans.
+Some banks have already acknowledged that principal reduction can be an effective tool in stabilizing the housing market and have already been forgiving portions of some loans.
 The idea is to keep people in their homes.
 The banks lose, on average, about $60,000 on each foreclosure.
-It is a win-win proposition for the banks to give up some principal – instead of that $60,000 cost of each foreclosure – and allow people to remain in their homes.
+It is a win-win proposition for the banks to give up some principal – instead of the $60,000 cost of each foreclosure – and allow people to remain in their homes.
 As a matter of pure economics, principal reduction is often better for the bank than the massive losses associated with foreclosure.

 The huge number of foreclosures impacts all of us: our nest eggs erode, we may no longer borrow against our homes, and we can’t sell them when we need to.
 Principal reduction is one of the tools we’ve negotiated to help keep more people in their homes and help stabilize the housing market — which helps all of us.
 It’s true that principal forgiveness at this level is extraordinary.
 But so is the mortgage crisis, which affects families, our neighborhoods and our economy.
 Big problems require big solutions.

 Q: Will investors in mortgage-backed securities ultimately pay for part of this settlement?

 A: Participating banks own the vast majority of the mortgage loans that this settlement is expected to affect.
 The settlement could affect some investor-owned loans, depending on existing agreements servicers have with those investors.